joshD90/social2/zNewFeaturesToBeImplemented.md

   4. Adjust the fetch service builder.
 At this point should I be looking to just build it as one fetch request, perhaps do this in the async manner or just start building a big SQL query.
 Unsure.
 Will have to look at this further.
 See whether there is a way I can hold the needsMet etc. as an array or not.
 If not maybe no point in holding it all as a query and just do it in js.
 Will have to join parent and child onto this as a child will have to reference its parent - join the forwardTo onto this. [x] (this has been done in just javascript rather than SQL query)
   5. Make changes to service base type to reflect number being an empty array. [x]
   6. Create a type for numbers [x]
-  7. On the frontend make changes to service base type to reflect change in number.
+  7. On the frontend make changes to service base type to reflect change in number.[x]
-  8. On the frontend make changes to Service Display - Should this be a drop down or just a list?
+  8. On the frontend make changes to Service Display - Should this be a drop down or just a list?[x]
-  9. Have a way to create a new service number in the service cration form
+  9. Have a way to create a new service number in the service cration form[x]
+  10. Allow numbers to be removed from the create number input once they have been added[x]
+  11. Set up the numbers to be edited[x]

+  - we need to pass the value from the main value - see what's being sent back[x]
+  - we need to display the list of numbers within the input form and allow them to be removed and added back in.
+Actual editing sounds like hassle.[x]
+  - Ensure that server does not serve private services to non approved users []

+  ### Multiple Emails - Pretty much the sma kinda job as the contacts

+  ### Responsiveness

+  - run through the site and check for responsiveness
+  - there are already some issues around sizing when Text Display is at phone width [x]